-JUS 315 Wealth, Poverty and Inequality - 3 credits
+(new) Wealth, Poverty and Inequality - 3 credits

 This course explores differing sociological theories of why inequality exists and how it affects us, and offers alternatives toward a more economically and socially just society.
-While the United States is the main focus, attention is also given to global inequality.
+While the United States is the main focus, some attention is given to global inequality.
 The major emphasis is on socio-economic class, including intersections of class with race and gender.
 Students will learn about the U.S. upper class, middle class, working class, and poverty class.